haakonbor/Master-Thesis-project/README.md

 Master Thesis project.

-Includes Python script of creative AI system using a genetic algorithm and K-NN regression to generate random shapes.
+Includes Python script of creative AI system using a genetic algorithm with a fitness function based on K-NN regression to generate random shapes.

 Uses the Blender add-on "Shape Generator" by Mark Kingsnorth (https://blendermarket.com/products/shape-generator)